-- The Globalstar satellite network consists of 24 satellites in low-earth orbit.
+- The Globalstar satellite network consists of 48 satellites in low-earth orbit.
 Overpasses provide continuous coverage over most terrestrial areas of the world, but the system is not worldwide because of its reliance on ground stations.
 Data received by the satellite is relayed to a ground station in real time and are available to the user within minutes.
 The coverage map for the Globalstar simplex system as used on wildlife is indicated by the map below.
 Areas in orange are primary coverage areas and those in grey crosshatch are areas of fringe coverage.

 - Transmissions can contain a mortality flag (which relates to whether there has been movement detected by an accelerometer within a user-defined period) and a low-voltage flag (which indicates the battery may die soon).
 You can receive real-time notification of mortality events via email at no additional charge.